How to switch from Avalara

 Sales tax is constantly evolving as new regulations are passed.
 After launch, TaxCloud will help you stay informed, compliant, and prepared as your business evolves.

-For example, if a jurisdiction in the U.S. changes its tax policy, this is likely to be reflected within the software through an internal update.
+For example, if a jurisdiction in the U.S. changes its tax policy, this will be reflected in the software via an internal update.
 Tax will apply correctly at checkout based on new rules and regulations, but you may not be notified of the change.

 Lastly, our onboarding and transition teams will be available for several weeks after your transition takes place.
 Lean on these resources while you have them in order to smooth out any kinks in the migration process.